Using a router is the easiest way to connect multiple devices to the wired network at one time.

 - Connect one end of an network cable to the the WAN or Internet port on the back of your router, and the other end of the network cable to the wall jack in your room.
 Make sure you don't accidentally connect to the telephone jack!
 The placement and appearance of data jacks varies from building to building.
 In general, the data jack is labeled "DATA", may be yellow or gray in color, and is located at the bottom of the faceplate.
 If one jack does not work, try one of the others to be sure.

 - Connect a network cable from one of the LAN ports on the back of your router to your computer's network port.

 - Connect power to your router.

-- Open a web browser on your computer and navigate to http://start.gatech.edu (Your browser should redirect you there automatically).
+- Open a web browser on your computer and navigate to https://start.gatech.edu.

 - Enter your Georgia Tech username and password, and select Register This Device.